syncfusion-content/javascript-docs/js/DropDownList/ServerFiltering.md

 ---
 layout: post
 title: Server Filtering in the DropDownList widget for Syncfusion Essential JS
-description: Server Filtering in the DropDownList widget for Syncfusion Essential JS
+description: Description about server filtering in the DropDownList widget for Syncfusion Essential JS
 platform: js
 control: DropDownList
 documentation: ug